mui/material-ui/pages/api/portal.md

-This component shares many concepts with [react-overlays](https://react-bootstrap.github.io/react-overlays/#portals) But has been fork in order to fix some bugs, reduce the number of dependencies and take the control of our destiny.
+This component shares many concepts with [react-overlays](https://react-bootstrap.github.io/react-overlays/#portals) But has been forked in order to fix some bugs, reduce the number of dependencies and take the control of our destiny.

 ## Props